MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/activedirectory.md

 | [Securing a web API with Azure AD](https://azure.microsoft.com/resources/samples/active-directory-node-webapi/) | A NodeJS web API that is secured using Azure AD and OAuth 2.0 access tokens. |
 | [Integrating Azure AD into a NodeJS web application](https://azure.microsoft.com/resources/samples/active-directory-node-webapp-openidconnect/) | A NodeJS web application that authenticates Azure AD users with OpenID Connect. |

-Explore more [sample JavaScript code](https://docs.microsoft.com/en-us/samples/browse/?languages=javascript) you can use in your apps.
+For more code samples that use various Azure packages, explore the [Node.JS samples](https://azure.microsoft.com/resources/samples/?platform=nodejs).